 The TIER regulation applies to emitters that emit more than 100,000 tonnes of CO2e per year in 2016 or any subsequent year.
 The 2020 target for most TIER-regulated facilities is to reduce emissions intensity by 10% as measured against that facility's individual benchmark, with a further 1% reduction for each subsequent year.
+Under the amendments, a 2% annual tightening rate will apply to facility-specific and high performance benchmarks.
 The facility-specific benchmark does not apply to all facilities.
 Certain facilities, such as those in the electricity sector, are compared against the good-as-best-gas standard.
 Similarly, for facilities that have already made substantial headway in reducing their emissions, a different "high-performance" benchmark is available to ensure that the cost of ongoing compliance takes this into account.
-Under the TIER regulation, facilities in high-emitting sectors can opt-in to the program in specified circumstances despite the fact that they do not meet the 100,000 tonne threshold.
-To encourage compliance with the emissions intensity reduction targets, TIER-regulated facilities must provide annual compliance reports and facilities that are unable to achieve their targets may either purchase credits from other facilities, purchase carbon offsets, or pay a levy to the Government of Alberta.
+Under the TIER regulation, facilities in high-emitting sectors can optin to the program in specified circumstances despite the fact that they do not meet the 100,000 tonne threshold.
+The amendments reduced the threshold for those to opt-in from 10,000 tonnes of CO2e to 2,000 tonnes of CO2e per year.
+To encourage compliance with the emissions intensity reduction targets, TIER-regulated facilities must provide annual compliance reports and facilities that are unable to achieve their targets may either purchase credits from other facilities, purchase carbon offsets or pay a levy to the Government of Alberta.
+The TIER regulation will continue to apply in Alberta for so long as it meets the federal stringency standards and the federal backstop will apply to the emission sources not covered by the TIER program.

-The Government of Alberta aims to lower annual methane emissions by 45% by 2025.
+In furtherance of global emissions reductions targets, the Government of Alberta had announced a goal to lower annual methane emissions by 45% by 2025.
 Pursuant to this goal, the Government of Alberta enacted the Methane Emission Reduction Regulation (the "Alberta Methane Regulations") on January 1, 2020, and the AER simultaneously released an updated edition of Directive 060: Upstream Petroleum Industry Flaring, Incinerating, and Venting ("Directive 060").
-The release of the updated Directive 060 complements a previously released update to Directive 017: Measurement Requirements for Oil and Gas Operations that took effect in December 2018.
-Together, these new directives represent Alberta's first step toward achieving its 2025 goal.
-In May 2020, the Government and Canada and the Government of Alberta have not yet reached an equivalency agreement with respect to the Alberta Methane Regulations and the Federal Methane Regulations.
+The release of the updated Directive 060 complements a previously released update to Directive 017: Measurement Requirements for Oil and Gas Operations ("Directive 017") that took effect in December 2018.
+In November 2023, it was announced that Alberta had achieved its goal of reducing methane emissions by 45% by 2025, years ahead of schedule.